 The vision of the Instructional Services Department (ISD) is to lead the development of innovative curriculum and instructional programs for Fairfax County Public Schools in collaboration with local, national, and international experts.
 Instructional Services will use current research-based best practices to guide instruction that is customized for all students providing equal opportunity so that all students can reach their full potential and be successful, productive citizens in the 21st century.

-The Instructional Services Department is organized into five offices to provide support and services for FCPS students, parents and schools.
+The Instructional Services Department is organized to provide support and services for FCPS schools, students, and parents.

 The FCPS School Board establishes performance expectations for both academics, in the form of student achievement goals, and operations, in the form of operational expectations.
 The ISD Assistant Superintendent and staff are empowered to develop strategies to achieve both the specified student achievement goal and the operational expectations.

 As part of the Fairfax County School Board's process of strategic governance, Instructional Services sets and meets their goals through the programs and services documented at Program Profiles.

 The Operational Expectations monitoring report demonstrates the accomplishments in relation to the School Board’s expectations.